Rosa Mesa Ledesma Vasquez

 Mass of Christian burial will be at 10 a.m., Saturday, April 29, at St. Joseph’s Catholic Church in Sunnyside, with burial to follow at Outlook Cemetery in Outlook.

-Those wishing to sign Ms. Ledesma Vasquez’s online memorial book may do so at www.funeralhomesmith.com.
+Those wishing to sign Rosa’s online memorial book may do so at www.funeralhomesmith.com.

 Comments